Deep Reinforcement Learning for Controlled Traversing of the Attractor Landscape of Boolean Models in the Context of Cellular Reprogramming: Algorithm

 \item[II-1] The simulation of the PBN environment may enter a~fix-point attractor not detected in Step~I. If the simulation gets stuck in a~particular state for $n_2=1000$ steps, the state is added to the list of pseudo-attractor states.

 \item[II-2] During training, the simulation of the PBN environment may enter a~multi-state attractor that has not been detected in Step~I. For this reason, a~history of the most recently visited states is kept.
 When the history buffer reaches the size of $n_3=10000$ items, revisits for each state are counted and states revisited more than 15\% of times are added to the list of pseudo-attractor states.
 If no such state exists, the history buffer is cleared and the procedure continues for another $n_3$ time steps.
 The new pseudo-attractor states are added provided no known pseudo-attractor state was reached.
-Otherwise, the history information is discarded. \end{itemize} \end{enumerate} Notice that the procedure allows us to identify the pseudo-attractor states, but does not allow us to assign them to individual pseudo-attractors.
+Otherwise, the history information is discarded. \end{enumerate}

+Notice that PASIP allows us to identify the pseudo-attractor states, but does not allow us to assign them to individual pseudo-attractors.
 Therefore, when training a~DRL agent with the use of pseudo-attractor states, we consider the control strategies between all source-target pairs of pseudo-attractor states.
-This is why our formulation of the control problem, the DRL agent is restricted to apply its actions only in PBN (pseudo-)attractor states.
-Therefore, in the case of large networks where no information on attractors is available, the environment pre-processing phase is important as it provides an~initial pool of pseudo-attractor states for the training.
+Notice that for large networks where no information on attractors is available, the environment pre-processing phase is important as it provides an~initial pool of pseudo-attractor states for the training.

-When identifying pseudo-attractors, we do not know the size of the PBN attractor with which the pseudo-atractor is associated.
-Therefore, we cannot determine the exact probability threshold of Def.~\ref{def:pseudo-attractor} for identifying individual pseudo-attractors.
-The proposed procedure addresses this issue as follows.
-In Step~I, the chosen $5\%$ identification threshold enables the identification of a~pseudo-attractor being a~complete attractor, i.e., all its states, of size up to $20$ states, which follows from the following observation.
+When identifying a~pseudo-attractor associated with a~PBN attractor, the size of the latter is unknown.
+Hence, one cannot determine the exact probability threshold in Def.~\ref{def:pseudo-attractor}.
+PASIP addresses this issue as follows.
+The $5\%$ identification threshold in Step~I enables the detection of all states of a~complete PBN attractor of size up to $20$ as follows from the following theorem.